SmileyDrag0n/RSSddit/readme.md

 Now supports scaling the skin with mouse scrolling!
 ## Settings and variables
 All settings can be accessed through each skin's context menu (Right-click on the skin -> Settings), or via new **user-friendly** GUI skin!
+It is loaded as a default skin when installing the suite.

 ### Settings file variables